-The course is comprised of six modules, consisting of presentations on the main topic and related issues/problems; illustrative good practices from resource persons presenting practical approaches and solutions to the issues/problems; hands-on exercises; sharing of relevant country experiences and concerns; and plenary discussions.
+The course is comprised of nine sessions, consisting of presentations on the main topic and related issues/problems; illustrative good practices from resource persons presenting practical approaches and solutions to the issues/problems; hands-on exercises; sharing of relevant country experiences and concerns; and plenary discussions.

-To facilitate exchange of experiences, each participant will need to submit a country presentation of no more than 10 slides on or before 8 June 2017 to staff@unsiap.or.jp.
+To facilitate exchange of experiences, each participant will need to submit a country presentation of no more than 10 slides on or before 31 March 2019 to escap-staff@un.org.

 The presentation should be 10-15 minutes long.
 It should briefly introduce the current use of Big Data, present main challenges encountered, and outline specific plans to incorporate new data sources into statistical production processes.
 Please include relevant detail regarding, (a) the current use of administrative data sources, private sector and crowd sourced data; (b) the scope, sources, frequency, and quality checks protocols used for these data; (d) SDG indicators that will be compiled using Big Data sources or a combination of source to include Big Data.